eliornataf/work/smart_home_py/README.md

 1. Central unit - is the “brain” of the smart-home.
 2. Data provider - is a third party api weather provider (to fetch current weather data).
 3. Smart device - can be any of the followings:
-    Switch - turn light or on off
+    Switch - turn light on or off
-    Air-Conditioner - manipulate room temperature
+    Air-Conditioner - manipulates room temperature
-    Water-Heater - boil water for a specific amount of time
+    Water-Heater - boils water for a specific amount of time

-The smart home fetch weather data every hour from a data provider (openweathermap API), analyze the income data, and send signal to the smart home devices:
+The smart home fetches weather data every hour from a data provider (openweathermap API), analyzes the income data, and sends a signal to the smart home devices:
 - Whenever temperature is higher than 30 degrees - send “hot” signal
 - Whenever temperature is lower than 15 degrees - send “cold” signal
 - In any other case - send “normal” signal